Yanmar Diesel Engine Problems – The Reasons For Sudden Shutdown

 Fuel injection pump failure: Stuck plunger, broken springs, or faulty oil outlet valves in the fuel injection pump prevent it from supplying fuel normally or with insufficient volume.

-Fuel injector failure: Stuck needle valves, clogged injection holes, or broken fuel injector springs prevent fuel from being injected normally or unevenly, affecting combustion.
+Fuel injector failure: Stuck needle valves, clogged injection holes, or broken fuel injector springs prevent the fuel injector from injecting fuel normally or evenly, which affects combustion.

-Internal engine jamming: such as the piston getting stuck with the cylinder liner, the crankshaft getting stuck with the bearings, or the connecting rod bolt breaking, which causes the engine to fail to operate normally.
+Internal engine jamming: Issues such as the piston sticking to the cylinder liner, the crankshaft seizing with the bearings, or a broken connecting rod bolt can prevent the engine from operating normally.

 Piston assembly failure: the valve rocker arm, rocker arm seat fracture, the valve spring broken, or the valve clearance adjusted improperly, resulting in the valve unable to open and close normally, affecting the intake and exhaust, and causing the engine to stall.

-Water temperature sensor failure: The water temperature sensor is damaged, transmitting incorrect water temperature signals to the engine control unit (ECU), causing the ECU to misjudge the engine status and triggering the protection mechanism to shut down the engine.
+Water temperature sensor failure: When the water temperature sensor fails, it sends incorrect signals to the engine control unit (ECU), causing the ECU to misjudge the engine status and activate its protection mechanism to shut down the engine.

 Oil pressure sensor failure: The oil pressure sensor fails, preventing the ECU from accurately monitoring the oil pressure.
 When the oil pressure is abnormal, it may trigger the protection mechanism, resulting in the engine shutting down.

-Crankshaft position sensor failure: The crankshaft position sensor is damaged or has abnormal signals.
+Crankshaft position sensor failure: A damaged crankshaft position sensor or abnormal signals can affect the engine’s operation.
 The ECU cannot accurately obtain the position and rotational speed information of the engine crankshaft, leading to incorrect fuel injection and ignition timing, causing the engine to shut down.

-Overload: The engine operates at an excessive load for a long time, or the working machinery that is matched with the engine breaks down, causing the engine to be overloaded and triggering the protection mechanism to shut off.
+Overload: Operating the engine under excessive load for a long time, or a failure in the machinery matched with the engine, can overload the engine and trigger the protection mechanism to shut it off.

 Cooling system failure: A malfunction in the cooling system leads to excessively high engine water temperature.
 To prevent damage to the engine, the ECU will automatically cut off the fuel supply, causing the engine to shut down.

-If the Yanmar diesel engine suddenly shuts down, it is recommended to first check the fuel system, mechanical components, and sensors, etc., and if necessary, contact professional maintenance personnel for repair.
+If the Yanmar diesel engine suddenly shuts down, first check the fuel system, mechanical components, and sensors, etc. And if necessary, contact professional maintenance personnel for repair.